Youssuf-bakry/React-Quiz/README.md

 3. Online json Server check [here](https://github.com/typicode/json-server)
 4. Html5 & Css3

+## Features I built :

+1. Timer When the quiz start(Or restarts as well).
+2. Preventing Skipping questions.
+3. Providing Highest Score Record to the User.
+4. Nice Modern Progress bar.

 ## Why it's nice to have this project :

 _Because building application logic is crucial for mastering problem solving and logical thinking_